 The hypothalamus communicates with the rest of the body through the autonomic nervous system, which controls such involuntary body functions as breathing, blood pressure, heartbeat, and the dilation or constriction of key blood vessels and small airways in the lungs called bronchioles.

 The autonomic nervous system has two components, the sympathetic nervous system and the parasympathetic nervous system.
-The sympathetic nervous system functions similar to the accelerator pedal in a car.
-It triggers the fight-or-flight response, providing the body with a huge burst of energy so that it can respond to perceived dangers.
+The sympathetic nervous system functions similar to the accelerator pedal in a car ~ pedal to the metal.
+It triggers the fight-or-flight-or-freeze response, providing the body with a huge burst of energy so that it can respond to perceived dangers.
 The parasympathetic nervous system acts like a brake.
 It calms the body down after the danger has passed.